The Cooling of Old White Dwarfs in 47 Tucanae

 It has been assumed that the two proper motion components $\mu_\alpha$ and $\mu_\delta$ are uncorrelated and have the same standard deviation for a given population.
 In general, these assumptions need not be true and could be relaxed in the model, but the current model given by \cref{eq:pm_3comp_GMM_pdf} is sufficient for our purposes.
 The model is also further simplified by eliminating the dependence of $f_{\mu_\alpha,\mu_\delta}$ on a few parameters in \cref{eq:pm_3comp_GMM_pdf} as follows.

 The proper motion data are already given relative to the mean proper motion of 47 Tuc, so we keep the mean proper motion of 47 Tuc fixed in this model with the value $(\bar{\mu}_{\alpha,1}, \bar{\mu}_{\delta,1}) = (0, 0)$.
 As the total probability density function must be normalised to unity and each of the constituent Gaussian distributions is normalised to unity, the sum of amplitudes must be equal to unity, i.e. $\sum_i A_i = 1$.
 This relation eliminates dependence of the total probability density function on one of the amplitudes.
 We choose to eliminate $A_3$ by setting $A_3 = 1 - A_1 - A_2$.
-In summary, three parameters are eliminated from \cref{eq:pm_3comp_GMM_pdf} by enforcing the relations

-This reduces the number of parameters that $f_{\mu_\alpha,\mu_\delta}$ depends on in \cref{eq:pm_3comp_GMM_pdf} from 12 to 9.
+All together, this reduces the number of parameters that $f_{\mu_\alpha,\mu_\delta}$ depends on in \cref{eq:pm_3comp_GMM_pdf} from 12 to 9.
 The set of remaining parameters is

 The best-fitting values of the remaining 9 parameters, including the mean proper motion components of the SMC, are then determined using the maximum likelihood estimate.
 Let $d = \left\lbrace d_j \right\rbrace$ be the set of observed proper motion data points, where $d_j = \left(\mu_{\alpha j}, \ \mu_{\delta j}\right)$ is a single data point in proper motion space and $j$ is an index that labels the data points.
 The likelihood $\mathcal{L}\left( \theta \right)$ is the probability (density) of the observed data given the parameters and model,